 Fat is an important part of any balanced diet, but the type of fat you eat matters – particularly when it comes to cholesterol.
 There are ‘good’ fats and ‘bad’ fats, and, along with saturated fats, trans fats fall into the latter category.
-So what is trans fat, where is it found, and why is it considered bad for you?
-Let’s take a look.
+So, what is trans fat?
+What foods contain trans fat?
+Why is it considered bad for you?
+Let’s take a closer look.

 What are trans fats?

 Trans fats, also known as trans fatty acids or TFA, are a type of fat found in small amounts in a wide variety of foods.
 They are considered a ‘bad’ fat because, like saturated fats, they can increase levels of LDL-cholesterol in the blood.
 Trans fats can also decrease the level of ‘good’ HDL cholesterol and may increase the level of triglycerides, another type of fat in the blood.

 So why don’t we hear more about trans fats and cholesterol?